 - Finding the office inside the building for seniors.

-- Help client with paperwork during check-in and check-out.
+- Help clients with paperwork during check-in and check-out.

 - Carry groceries and packages for a client.